hanfeyyaps/write-like-a-buero/README.md

 Select Output Format: Choose the desired output document format from the dropdown (e.g., Article, Email, Brief, Report).

-Apply Style: Click the "Apply Australian Style Manual" button.
+Apply Style: Click the "Apply Australian Government Style Manual" button.

 View Output: The "Output" section will display the transformed text, and the "Explanation of Changes" section will detail the modifications made, linking back to the relevant style manual guidelines.